MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/batchingpolicy.md

 As explained above, there is an optimal size of data to be ingested in bulk.
 Currently that size is about 1 GB of uncompressed data.
 Ingestion that is done in blobs that hold much less data than the optimal size is non-optimal, and therefore in queued ingestion Kusto will batch such small blobs together.

-Batching is done until the first condition becomes true:
+Batches are sealed when the first condition is met:

-1. The total size of the batched data reaches the optimal size, or
+1. The total size of the batched data reaches the optimal size
+1. The maximum delay time is reached
-2. The maximum delay time, total size, or number of blobs allowed by the `IngestionBatching` policy is reached
+1. The number of blobs set by the `IngestionBatching` policy is reached

 The `IngestionBatching` policy can be set on databases, or tables.
-By default, if not policy is defined, Kusto will use a default value of **5 minutes** as the maximum delay time, **1000** items, total size of **1G** for batching.
+Default values are as follows: **5 minutes** maximum delay time, **1000** items, total size of **1G**.

 > [!WARNING]
-> The impact of setting this policy to a very small value is
+> The impact of setting this policy to very small values is
 > an increase in the COGS (cost of goods sold) of the cluster and reduced performance.
 Additionally,
-> in the limit, reducing this value might actually result in **increased** effective
+> reducing batching policy values might actually result in **increased** effective
 > end-to-end ingestion latency, due to the overhead of managing multiple ingestion
 > processes in parallel.

+## Batching types

+The following lists show all possible types of batch sealing.
+The batch is sealed and ingested when the first condition is met.

+### Defined by the batching policy

+* Size: Batch size limit defined by the batching policy reached
+* Count: Batch files number limit defined by the batching policy reached
+* Time: Batching time defined by the batching policy has expired

+### Single blob ingestion

+* SingleBlob_FlushImmediately: Single blob ingestion as ['FlushImmediately'](../api/netfx/kusto-ingest-client-reference.md#class-kustoqueuedingestionproperties) was set
+* SingleBlob_IngestIfNotExists: Single blob ingestion as ['IngestIfNotExists'](../../ingestion-properties.md#ingestion-properties) was set
+* SingleBlob_IngestByTag: Single blob ingestion as ['ingest-by'](extents-overview.md#ingest-by-extent-tags) tag was set
+* SingleBlob_SizeUnknown: Single blob ingestion as blob size is unknown

+### Other

+* SystemFlush: System had to flush the data, for example due to cluster scaling or internal reset of system components

 ## Additional resources